 If you are in a mental-health crisis we urge you to call 911 or go straight to your local hospital-emergency room.

-Although The American Mental Health Foundation does not endorse any of the following online resources, each may be of help.
+Although The American Mental Health Foundation does not endorse any of the following resources, one or more may help you.

 – Troubling evidence is reported of rare connections, cognitive and emotional, following COVID-19.